Microservices and Enonic

 Cloud native platforms provide a high degree of flexibility in terms of scaling, programming languages, runtimes, and storage options.
 The downside is primarily related to locking into the various niche services offered by the providers—even if they may often make your life easier.

-Enonic XP provides developers with both runtime and storage, and is in many ways a microservice platform by itself.
-Rather than talking about microservices, XP uses the concept of apps.
-Unlike cloud based platforms that require provisioning, XP apps instantly get access to XP’s platform services like storage and search.
+Enonic provides developers with both runtime and storage, and is in many ways a microservice platform by itself.
+Rather than talking about microservices, Enonic uses the concept of apps.
+Unlike cloud based platforms that require provisioning, Enonic apps instantly get access to Enonic’s platform services like storage and search.

-The XP runtime is capable of running multiple apps in a single instance.
-This flexibility enables modularisation of a single “microservice”.
-It also enables better utilisation of underlying infrastructure, as you will not need to commit new computing resources for every new app you deploy.
+The Enonic runtime is capable of running multiple apps in a single instance.
+This flexibility enables modularization of a single “microservice”.
+It also enables better utilization of underlying infrastructure, as you don’t need to commit new computing resources for every new app you deploy.

 Speeding up development with Enonic